eBikes on Sale

 Your new bike should be perfect - if something seems wrong, chances are it is so please let us know so we can rectify it!

 Some parts need a little time to “bed-in” after being replaced.
 Gear cable housing, to take one example, can settle into place after a little use, and the cable tension needs to be fine-tuned – you may hear the tell-tale clicking of the chain.
 Similarly, new disc brake pads and rotors will only achieve full stopping power after some use.
-Whatever the issue is, you are always welcome to bring your bike in for after-service fine-tuning – the cost of this is included in the price of your service.

 It is also normal and completely fine to be a little uncomfortable on your new bike.
 We do our best to set you up correctly and comfortably when you pick it up the first time, but often it takes a couple of good rides for you to identify issues in the setup.
 We can work with you to find a more comfortable saddle, new grips, move componentry on your handlebars and lift and/or cut your handlebars down to achieve the correct and most pleasant setup for you, among other things.
 This can take time and multiple visits to perfect, so have patience with it and we’ll get there!